Melkeydev/go-blueprint/docs/docs/endpoints-test/websocket.md

 ## Testing with WebSocat
 [WebSocat](https://github.com/vi/websocat) is a versatile tool for working with websockets from the command line.
-Below are some examples of using WebSocat to test the websocket endpoint:
+Below are some examples of using WebSocat to test the WebSocket endpoint:

 ```bash
 # Start server